-- Reasons for referral to the facility

-- Evaluation or assessment covering the following areas:
+- Reasons for referral to the facility - Evaluation or assessment covering the following areas:

-- 1. Physical health

-- 2. Family relations

-- 3. Academic or vocational training

-- Community life

-- Interpersonal interactions

-- Important connections and family connections

-- Daily living skills as outlined in the scope of services listed above

-- Immediate service needs:
+- Interpersonal interactions - Important connections and family connections - Daily living skills as outlined in the scope of services listed above - Immediate service needs:

-- 1. Mental Health

-- 2. Developmental

-- 3. Dental

-- 4. Medical - Involvement or exposure to Substance Use/disorder - Involvement or exposure to other trauma - Assessment of youth's self-injuring or suicidal attempts
+- Involvement or exposure to Substance Use/disorder - Involvement or exposure to other trauma

-Placement needs of the youth shall be assess with regards to most appropriate next placement.
+Assessment of the child/youth's self-injuring or suicidal attempts Placement needs of the youth shall be assess with regards to most appropriate next placement.

-Physical and mental health needs shall be coordinated with assigned CMP and youth's assigned Managed Care Organization (MCO).
+Physical and mental health needs shall be coordinated with assigned CWCMP and youth's assigned Managed Care Organization (MCO).